-Explanations of the pre-processing identification technique used to construct the Bernoulli mixture distribution at the micro-level, the response variable (Y), and the predictor variable at the micro-level (X) were provided by Iriawan [2].
-However, we changed the data scale for the predictor variable $X{12}$ (fourth-semester ranking) and $X{13}$ (fifth-semester ranking) into a ratio scale.
+Explanations of the pre-processing identite at the micro-level, the response variable (Y), and the predictor variable at the micro-level (X) were provided by Iriawan [2].
+However, we changed the data scale for the predictor variable $X{12}$ (fourth-semester ranking) and $X{13}$ (fig-semester ranking) into a ratio scale.
 The list of district characteristics, which were used as predictors at the macro-level (W), is presented in Table 1.